cryptobern/thetacrypt/src/protocols/readme.md

 *todo*: Set tokio::runtime to use default - 1 worker threads, since we are using 1 for the state manager. https://docs.rs/tokio/1.2.0/tokio/attr.main.html https://docs.rs/tokio/latest/tokio/runtime/struct.Builder.html#examples-2

+# Protocols

+## Functions in a protocol
+A protocol exposes two functions, run() and terminate(), defined in the `Protocol` trait.
+The caller should only have to call run() to start the protocol instance.

+- About run():
+The idea is that it runs for the whole lifetime of the instance and implements the protocol logic.
+In the beginning it must make the necessary validity checks (e.g., validity of ciphertext).
+There is a loop(), which handles incoming shares.
+The loop exits when the instance is finished.
+This function is also responsible for returning the result to the caller.

+- About terminate():
+It is called by the instance to clean up any data.

+## Fields in a protocol
+Protocol types contain the following fields.
+See for example the `ThresholdCipherProtocol` in `src\threshold_cipher_protocol.rs`.
+- chan_in:
+The receiver end of a channel.
+Messages (e.g., decryption shares) destined for this instance will be received here.
+- chan_out:
+The sender end of a channel.
+Messages (e.g., decryption shares) to other nodes are to be sent trough this channel.

 ### Key management:
 Right now keys are read from file "keys_<replica_id>" upon initialization (in the tokio::main function).